-There are 9 political jurisdictions represented in the WCPP, all within Morrow County.
-The political composition of the Whetstone Creek Planning Partnership (WCPP) was influenced by the fact that the Whetstone Creek Watershed The population and land area data by jurisdiction for the Whetstone Creek planning area communities can be found on page 40.
-Map 2 illustrates the geographic location of each of the Whetstone Creek Planning Partnership jurisdictions.
+The population and land area data by jurisdiction for the Walnut Creek planning area communities can be found in the appendix.
+Map 2 illustrates the geographic location of each of the Walnut Creek Planning Partnership jurisdictions.

-WHETSTONE CREEK WATERSHED PLANNING PARTNERSHIP JURISDICTIONS:
+WALNUT CREEK WATERSHED JURISDICTIONS: